Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Blue/10 - Eternal Blue.md

 [*] Started reverse TCP handler on 10.10.14.2:9001
 ```

-I spent a while debugging my payloads - I had made some syntax errors, which I've excluded because no one wants to read those.
-My real issues were getting the username and delivery method incorrect, but most of my time was spent changing payloads as I believed that to be the issue.
+I spent a while debugging my payloads - I had made some syntax errors in my original attempt, which I've excluded because no one wants to read those.

+My real issues turned out to be getting the username and delivery method incorrect, but most of my time was spent changing payloads as I believed that to be the issue at the time.
 A lesson was learnt here - go for the simplest payload first and make sure everything else is correct before you go changing it.

 When all that was fixed I ran my exploit: